 The war in which Dante’s ancestor Cacciaguida participated was not with his fellow citizens in the kind of factional strife that plagued Florence in Dante’s lifetime (and that caused him to be exiled from Florence).
 From Dante’s perspective, Cacciaguida fought in an honorable cause and acquitted himself well: he became a knight under the emperor Conrad III, and was killed in the Second Crusade.
 Thus, Cacciaguida was a crusader, and the end of Paradiso 15 offers the most conventional medieval Christian anti-Muslim rhetoric that you will find in the Commedia.

 Chapter 10 of The Undivine Comedy, “The Sacred Poem Is Forced to Jump: Closure and the Poetics of Enjambment,” analyzes the latter half of Paradiso from a meta-narrative perspective.
 Paradiso 15 offers a foundational passage in this regard, verses that provide a philosophical key to reading Paradiso.
-In answer to Cacciaguida’s exhortation to sound forth his will and his desire (in other words, to speak), Dante replies by explaining the diegetic problems — problems of dis-equality and difference — that beset all mortals:
+In answer to Cacciaguida’s exhortation to Dante that he sound forth his will and his desire (in other words, Cacciaguida’s exhortation to Dante to articulate what he wants to know, to speak in language), Dante replies by explaining the diegetic problems — problems of dis-equality and difference — that beset all mortals:

 Poi cominciai così: «L'affetto e ’l senno, come la prima equalità v’apparse, d’un peso per ciascun di voi si fenno, però che ’l sol che v’allumò e arse, col caldo e con la luce è sì iguali, che tutte simiglianze sono scarse.
 Ma voglia e argomento ne’ mortali, per la cagion ch’a voi è manifesta, diversamente son pennuti in ali; ond’io, che son mortal, mi sento in questa disagguaglianza, e però non ringrazio se non col core a la paterna festa.
 (Par.
 15.73-84)